ajzliu/SP-CPC/README.md

 ## Issues and Contact

 For any issues pertaining to the code, please use the Issues tab.
-For questions regarding the research paper, please email either of the first authors of this paper (Anish Susarla or Austin Liu; email addresses in the paper), and we will get back to you to address your questions.
+For questions regarding the research paper, please email either of the first authors of this paper (<a href="mailto:anish.susarla@stern.nyu.edu" target="_blank">Anish Susarla</a> or <a href="mailto:a.liu@duke.edu" target="_blank">Austin Liu</a>), and we will get back to you to address your questions.

 <!-- Acknowledgements -->